Reports From Greening America's Communities Projects

 The Greening America's Communities Program, formerly known as Greening America's Capitals, helps cities and towns develop an implementable vision of environmentally friendly neighborhoods that incorporate innovative green infrastructure and other sustainable design strategies.

 EPA funds a team of designers to produce schematic designs to catalyze or complement a larger planning process for the pilot neighborhood.
 The design team and EPA, along with partners from other federal agencies, also help city staff develop specific implementation strategies.
-The reports from completed projects are listed below.

 Lessons From Greening America's Capitals Projects

 The cities that requested assistance through the Greening America's Capitals Program are trying to be greener.
 They are not alone—communities across the country, large and small, are trying to do the same.
 This pamphlet describes five lessons from the first two rounds of projects that can help other communities incorporate green design strategies into their planning and development.
 As these projects demonstrate, environmentally sustainable design can create and enhance distinctive neighborhoods with social, economic, and environmental benefits.
 Lessons From Greening America's Capitals Projects: Five Helpful Hints for Communities Wanting to Be Greener is available in the EPA Archive.
 Click on Search EPA Archive and type or copy and paste the title into the search box.

 Reports for these projects, unless otherwise noted, are available by clicking Search EPA Archive and typing "Greening" and the name of the community into the search box on the EPA Archive home page.